Practice/Industry Group Overview

 Mediation is a form of negotiation facilitated by a mediator.
 The mediator helps the parties identify real interests, evaluate the strengths and weaknesses of each party’s position, and helps the parties reach a mutually agreeable settlement of the issues in dispute.
 The mediator does NOT render a decision on the merits of the dispute, unlike an arbitrator or a court.
 Mediation requires concession and compromise by each party, but the mediation process empowers the parties to reach a satisfactory settlement.
 Mediation permits the parties to control the outcome and to avoid the risk of an unexpected decision by a court or arbitration tribunal.
 Mediation is confidential.
 Any information revealed to the mediator by a party will not be disclosed to the other party without consent.
 Mediation is not bound by the law, although the law is always relevant.
-Thus, mediation is more flexible and creative solutions may be crafted.
-Smith Currie's eight nationwide offices are equipped to host mediations and arbitrations of all sizes.
+Thus, mediation is more flexible, and creative solutions may be crafted.
+Smith Currie's six nationwide offices are equipped to host mediations and arbitrations of all sizes.

 Arbitration is a procedure in which the parties agree to submit disputes to an arbitrator or an arbitration panel for decision.
 It, unlike mediation, results in an award like a judgment in court.
 The parties may contract before a dispute arises to submit any disputes to arbitration, and this agreement will be enforced under the Federal Arbitration Act and the various state arbitration codes.
 If the parties have not made such an agreement, the dispute may be submitted to arbitration after it arises.

 Arbitration is designed to be an efficient, expeditious procedure for having disputes decided by an arbitrator experienced and well-versed in the subject matter of the dispute.
 Discovery is limited in arbitration.
 Many lawyers in arbitration treat the process as if it were litigation.
 This is costly and time-consuming and frustrates the objectives of arbitration.
-Discovery is usually limited to review of each opposing party’s files and documents concerning the dispute, and a few, VERY limited number of depositions, each usually limited in time.
+Discovery is usually limited to a review of each opposing party’s files and documents concerning the dispute, and a few, VERY limited number of depositions, each usually limited in time.
 Expert witnesses often are required to submit a written report setting out what the expert was asked to do, what documents and other information the expert reviewed, the methodology employed by the expert in his or her analysis, conclusions reached and the basis for them, and the expert’s opinions.
 This often constitutes the expert’s direct testimony, and the party offering the expert presents him or her only for cross-examination by the opposing party and, perhaps, for limited rebuttal testimony.